How to do an AJAX search with jQTouch, Part 2

 So what does this function do?
 Let's take a look line-by-line:

-• at line 25, we declare the $matches array.
-This will contain all the songs that match the search value $value
+array.
+This will contain all the songs that match the search value$value

-• at line 26, we use a foreach loop to iterate through all the Song objects in the $songs array
+- at line 26, we use a foreach loop to iterate through all the Song objects in the

-• at lines 28-29, we check to see if the artist name or song title contain the search value $value
+array - at lines 28-29, we check to see if the artist name or song title contain the search value

 $value = $_GET['value'];